Costa Roca: How time flies – and how some things last forever

 Our Overnight Experience at Costa Roca

-Spending the night with Lixelle and the two Christines brought a lot of beautiful memories spent through our college lives.
+Spending the night with Lixelle and the two Christines brought a lot of beautiful memories throughout our college lives.
 I felt ‘me’ once again.
-For a long time, I have always wondered how my life would turn our had I not entered into an exclusive school for girls.
-But talking with them made me realized that there’s perfectly nothing wrong with me.
-My thoughts, decisions, and actions are all mine – and owning them do not make me less of a person.
-Not everyone will agree with my words and judgment, but that does not mean that they are any better or less.
-These differences make us human beings and our ability to see through and respect our diversity shows our uniqueness, our being human.
+For a long time, I have always wondered how my life would have turned out had I not entered an exclusive school for girls.
+But talking with them made me realize that there’s absolutely nothing wrong with me.

-And I thank the universe for people who still keeps up with my random messages.
+And I thank the universe for people who still keep up with my random messages.
 Those who read through my rants.
 Those who persistently listen to my complaints and unsolicited pieces of advice.
 Those who still take the time to read this blog.
 And those who are just there: fighting and going through life one day at a time.
-May we all continue sharing our light to others in these dark times.
+May we all continue sharing our light with others in these dark times.
 We only have each other.
 Until it’s our turn, let’s keep cheering for others.